truemped/truemped.github.io/content/posts/retrospection/first-year.md

 This was a real setback because I value him tremendously as an engineer and enjoyed the interactions we had.
 Sadly he had made up his mind even before I became manager and for me there was no way to keep him.
-Back then and still today I was not under the impression that it was because of me transitioning.
+Back then and still today I was not under the impression that it was because of my transition.

 ## High level discussions